Yazidi children captured by IS have been sold into slavery, or to families without children. Nightmares continue for many after liberation

 "In fact, we didn't even know he was still alive," said Basma, Ayman's grandmother, sitting in a concrete house in the village of Khanke, 20 miles southwest of Duhok in the Kurdish region of Iraq.

 In fact, we didn't even know he was still alive

 - Ayman's grandmother

 But four months ago, local Arabs in a liberated part of Mosul told Iraqi forces that a couple was keeping a Yazidi child in their home.
 The Iraqi forces, accompanied by US soldiers, went to the house, and took him.

-A YouTube video by an NGO shows how Ayman clings to Umm, and holds hands with Abu while they are walking towards the vehicle of the Iraqi troops.
+A YouTube video by an NGO shows how Ayman clings to Umm Ahmed, and holds hands with her husband while they are walking towards the vehicle of the Iraqi troops.

 On 28 January, Ayman was reunited with his grandmother in Iraqi Kurdistan, a safe haven for many displaced Yazidis.